api3dao/oev-docs/docs/oev-searchers/in-depth/data-feeds/index.md

   ETH/USD.

 Together they represent a data point from a specific data provider.
-Beacons are identified by the hash of their Airnode address and template ID.
+Beacons are identified by beacon ID, which is the hash of their Airnode address and template ID.
 They can be aggregated into "beacon sets" which are identified by the IDs of the constituent beacons.

 <!-- NOTE: Source = https://excalidraw.com/#json=nMEuUgnoInKUysNfxOmYQ,syyRUbVMdsXvIwSLytYmlw -->
 <img src="./beacon-set.svg" />

 Both beacons and beacon sets can be used as price feeds.
-The latter are preferred because of the aggregation.
 We use the term "data feed" to refer to either of them.
-Finally, a dAPI is simply a mapping from a human-readable name to a data feed.
+Term data feed ID is a common name for beacon ID or beacon set ID.
+Finally, a dAPI is simply a mapping from a human-readable name to a data feed ID.

 <!-- NOTE: Source = https://excalidraw.com/#json=hjgWnU8kHd-8QnxwjMmPi,oaX0ncVhqlnF6hAtp6GLpA -->
 <img src="./dapi-mapping.svg" />